carvel-dev/secretgen-controller/docs/secret-export.md

 In some cases an owner of a Secret may want to export it to other namespaces for consumption by other users/programs in the system.
 Currently there is no builtin way to do this in Kubernetes.

-This project introduces two CRDs `SecretExport` and `SecretImport` that enable sharing of Secrets across namespaces.
+This project introduces two CRDs `SecretExport` and `SecretImport` (and "placeholder secrets") that enable sharing of Secrets across namespaces.
 SecretExport lets system know that particular Secret is "offered" to be shared with one or more specific namespaces.
 In the destination namespaces, SecretImport resource lets system know that Secret is allowed to be "copied" into this namespace.
 By providing a way to express intent of exporting and approving an export, we are able to securely share Secrets between namespaces, without worrying about Secrets getting "stolen" from a different namespace.

 Example: